juhoinkinen/Annif-wiki/Corpus-formats.md

 ```

 Note that it is also possible to separate the subjects with tabs, thus creating a variable number of columns.

+The TSV file may be compressed using gzip compression.
+The compressed file must have the extension `.gz`.